 Under U.S. law, hemp must contain 0.3 percent THC or less.
 THC is the substance that causes the “high” marijuana users seek.
 When a plant contains more THC than that threshold allows, it’s considered illegal marijuana.

 As a result, the vast majority of CBD products available in the United States derive from hemp extracts and do not cause impairment.

-Consumer CBD products come in many forms, such as CBD oil tinctures, capsules, gummies, balms, lotions, gels, and bath products.
+Consumer CBD products come in many forms, such as CBD oil tinctures, capsules, gummies, lotions, gels, and drink mixes.
 The type of hemp extract companies use in those products also varies.